 6.3.6.2.3 When generated

-This primitive is generated by the SME for a STA to invalidate authentication with a specified peer MAC entity in order to prevent the exchange of Class 2 frames, or mesh peering Management frames for AMPE utilizing SAE authentication, between the two STAs.
+This primitive is generated by the SME for a STA to invalidate authentication with a specified peer MAC entity in order to prevent the exchange of Class 2 frames, or mesh peering Management frames for AMPE utilizing SAE authentication, between the two STAs; or for a MLD to invalidate authentication with a specified peer MAC entity in order to prevent the exchange of Class 2 frames between the two MLDs.
 During the deauthentication procedure, the SME might generate additional MLME-DEAUTHENTICATE.request primitives.

 6.3.6.2.4 Effect of receipt